-In 2017, the Office of Legal Affairs assumed the responsibility of tracking and ensuring compliance with all Freedom of Information Act (FOIA) and Subpoena Duces Tecum (SDT) requests coming into the Department.
+The Office of Legal Affairs is also responsible for tracking and ensuring compliance with all Freedom of Information Act (FOIA) and Subpoena Duces Tecum (SDT) requests coming into the Department.

-On Oct.
-1, 2020, the Virginia State Police launched a new website strictly designed to aid the public with submitting and tracking Freedom of Information Act (FOIA) requests related to the Department.
-Located at www.vsp.nextrequest.com, the public, as well as attorneys and the media may now use the web-based public records portal to submit their FOIA requests.
+In 2020, VSP launched a new website strictly designed to aid the public with submitting and tracking Freedom of Information Act (FOIA) requests related to the Department.
+The public, attorneys, and the media now use the web-based public records portal to submit interagency requests for VSP records, a 63% increase from the 4,851 requests in 2020.